pixelnest/pixelnest.github.io/work/bulletml-for-unity/customization/index.md

 However, we let you the possibility to change any behavior explained before.

 <div data-block="note">
-_Pool_: A concrete example would be to handle properly the instantiation and destruction of the bullets with a pool of pre-instantiated objects.
+  **Pool**: a concrete example would be to handle properly the instantiation and destruction of the bullets with a pool of pre-instantiated objects.
 </div>

 # Bullet states